List of NFL officials

-This article is a list of American football officials who have experience working National Football League (NFL) games.
+American football officials who have experience working National Football League (NFL) games include:

 Note: Years listed refer to season the official began or ended career in the NFL.
-At the start of the 1998 season, the NFL switched position titles of Back Judge and Field Judge.
-Prior to 1998, the Field Judge was the deep official in the center of the field, and the Back Judge was deep on the sideline.
+At the start of the 1998 season, the NFL switched position titles of back judge and field judge.
+Prior to 1998, the field judge was the deep official in the center of the field, and the back judge was deep on the sideline.